Tennis-Murray safely through despite slow start | Sports-Games

 Tennis-Murray safely through despite slow start

-Raducanu earlier marked her Centre Court debut in style by beating dangerous Belgian Alison van Uytvanck and for a while against Duckworth, Murray looked in danger of letting the side down.
 But after dropping the first set, the former world number one showed his pedigree to win 4-6 6-3 6-2 6-4 and set up a second-round clash with big-serving American John Isner.
+"It's amazing to be back out here again with a full crowd after the last few years.

 Duckworth, who like Murray has battled back from hip surgery, had suffered eight successive Tour-level defeats stretching back to November, but came out firing.
 He broke serve at 4-4 with a ferocious forehand return winner and then served out the set with another big forehand.